kin-labs/kin-developer-docs-old/docs_old/docs/agora-webhook-reference/index.md

 ## Events Webhook

-The events webhook is used by Agora to deliver blockchain events related to an app to the app's backend server.
+The events webhook is used by Agora to deliver blockchain events related to an app to the pp's backend server.
 When a transaction containing an app index in the memo on the blockchain occurs and the related app has their [Events URL configured](/docs/app-registration/#configurable-options), the URL will be called with a JSON array of events with this structure:

 ```jsx
 [